 Good To Know

 1) As the museum’s space is quite small, you can complete your tour in approximately 45 – 60 minutes.
-Each of the devices are explained on informational boards in both English and Czech.
+Each of the devices is explained on informational boards in both English and Czech.
 Admission is around €10.

 2) Find a place to stay while you’re in Prague with booking.com.